This apple crisp with oatmeal crumble topping is an elevated take on the classic dessert. Serve as is or enjoy with a scoop of ice cream!

 - 2/3 cup Quick Cook Oats

-- 1 1/4 cup chopped Fisher Nuts Pecan Halves, plus extras for garnish
+- 1 1/4 cup chopped Pecan Halves, plus extras for garnish

-Garnish with extra Fisher Nuts Pecan Halves after baking before serving.
+- Garnish with extra pecan halves after baking before serving.

 The topping can be made ahead of time.
 Prepare the topping and store refrigerated in a zip top gallon bag in the refrigerator or freezer.

-I have been partnering with Fisher Nuts since 2013 because it is one of the only brands of recipe nuts entirely without preservatives.
+This Apple Crisp with Oatmeal recipe was created in partnership with Fisher Nuts.
 I have been compensated for my time creating this recipe for Apple Crisp with Oatmeal Pecan Crumble Topping, but all opinions are my own.